Implementing Particle Swarm Optimization from Scratch in R

 ease_aes("linear")

-The PSO algorithm’s behavior can be dramatically altered by adjusting three key parameters:
+The PSO algorithm’s performance characteristics can be substantially modified through systematic adjustment of three parameters:

 1. Inertia Weight (w)

-• High values (>0.8): Particles maintain momentum and explore widely
+• High values (>0.8): Particles maintain substantial momentum, aiding extensive exploration

 2. Personal Learning Rate (c1)

-• High values: Particles favor their own discoveries
+• High values: Particles prioritize individual discoveries and historical performance

 3. Social Learning Rate (c2)

-• High values: Particles rush toward the global best
+• High values: Particles demonstrate strong attraction toward the global optimum

-The R package pso offers a production-ready implementation!
+The R package pso provides a comprehensive, production-ready implementation suitable for industrial applications.